miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Made Chunk not attack you if you convinced him during the endgame.
 Repaired bad icons and flickering for upper Venture tower elevator.
 Improved many details in Ming ending and masquerade ending cutscene.
-Removed an icon in Venture Tower and made broken roof accessable.
+Fixed Venture Tower icon and holes and made glass roof accessable.

 Restored Content: